kentcdodds/testing-react-apps/README.md

 👋 hi there!
 My name is [Kent C. Dodds](https://kentcdodds.com)!
-This is a workshop repo to teach you about increasing your deploy confidence by using Jest and react-testing-library to test your react components.
+This is a workshop repo to teach you about increasing your deploy confidence by using Jest and React Testing Library to test your react components.

 [![Build Status][build-badge]][build]
 [![AppVeyor Build Status][win-build-badge]][win-build]